-Yim says the GRE General Test focuses on assessing critical thinking abilities applicable in multiple disciplines, while a GRE Subject Test is designed to determine how much a person knows about a specific academic subject.
+Yim says the general test focuses on assessing critical thinking abilities applicable in multiple disciplines, while a subject test is designed to determine how much a person knows about a specific academic subject.

 “On the general test, expect to use more strategy than content, whereas … when it comes to subject tests, there is a lot more content-based knowledge that is required,” he says.

-Mary Richter, GRE curriculum lead with the Manhattan Prep test prep company, noted in an email that “unlike the GRE general test, which is administered almost every day of the year, subject tests are administered only a few times per year.”
+Mary Richter, a teacher with the Manhattan Prep test prep company, noted in an email that “unlike the GRE general test, which is administered almost every day of the year, subject tests are administered only a few times per year.”
 She warns against studying for a general test and a subject test simultaneously.

-“Typically, we advise students to study between two to four months for the regular GRE,” she says.
+“Typically, we advise students to study between two and four months for the regular GRE,” she says.
 “If you need to take a subject test, give yourself some breathing room and then prepare for the subject test.
-Also keep applications deadlines in mind when deciding when to take each exam.”
+Also keep application deadlines in mind when deciding when to take each exam.”

 Alberto Acereda, executive director of GRE and college programs at ETS, says prepping for a subject test is not entirely different from studying for the general test.
 “Similar to the General Test, to prepare for a GRE Subject Test, students should become familiar with the test content and structure so they know what to expect on test day,” Acereda wrote in an email.

 In response to the coronavirus pandemic and various social distancing initiatives, ETS introduced an at-home version of the GRE general test.
 According to the ETS website, the at-home GRE is “here to stay” and appointments are “available around the clock, seven days a week.”